Teaneck Stabbing: Offender With Violent History Denied Release On Attempted Murder Charges

 “Detectives following up leads” seized him at a Bogota home the next day, the deputy chief said.

-It turned out Gibbs was already wanted on warrants out of Fair Lawn and Teaneck, records show.
+It turned out Gibbs, of Teaneck, was already wanted on warrants out of Fair Lawn and the township, records show.

 A Superior Court judge in Hackensack subsequently ordered that Gibbs remain held in the Bergen County Jail as the case against him proceeds.
 In addition to attempted murder, he's charged with aggravated assault and illegal weapons possession.